OPS-E2E-PPE/VBA-Docs/excel/Concepts/Workbooks-and-Worksheets/refer-to-sheets-by-index-number.md

 keywords: vbaxl10.chm5204441
 f1_keywords:
 - vbaxl10.chm5204441
-ms.prod: excel
 ms.assetid: dc947b43-8e96-733a-72e8-3487a4ad9e96
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Refer to Sheets by Index Number

 An index number is a sequential number assigned to a sheet, based on the position of its sheet tab (counting from the left) among sheets of the same type.
 The following procedure uses the **[Worksheets](../../../api/Excel.Workbook.Worksheets.md)** property to activate the first worksheet in the active workbook.

 ```vb